Featured Coins

 53985613

-Gem $9500 New February 19!
-A Flashy Deep Cameo Highlight.
+Gem $9500 A Flashy Deep Cameo Highlight.
 The picture speaks for itself with wonderful contrast between the fields and devices!
 You would be hard-pressed to find a more attractive example.
 At PCGS, there are two graded Proof 67DCAM and two more graded Proof 67+DCAM.
 At CAC, there are three stickered as Proof 67DCAM and one graded by CACG as Proof 67+DCAM.

 10 Cents